Actively Recruiting

 You will not qualify if you...

-• Emergency or redo cardiac surgery
+• Emergency and redo cardiac surgery

 • Hepatic disease

-• Pulmonary disease, including pulmonary hypertension
+• Pulmonary Disease, including pulmonary hypertension

-• Inherited or acquired bleeding disorders
+• Inherited or Acquired Bleeding Disease

 AI-Screening